mojisolasusan/North-Wind-PLC-Sales-Analysis/README.md

 ---
 ![](adjusted_model.png)
 ---
 There are dimension tables and fact tables all connected to each other.
 The dimension tables are all joined to the fact tables with a one-to-many relationship.
-The model is a star schema.
+The model is a **Snow Flake schema**.
 ## Visualization
 The report comprises 6 items:
 1. Sales Trend,